pclarkfbl/fbl-homework/README.md

 * build: You may use Apache Ant, Apache Maven, Gradle, or a shell script to build, test, and run your program.

 ## Deliverables
-You should provide the source code for your application, along with any other files needed to build and run the program.
+You should provide the source code for your application, along with any other files needed to build, test, and run the program.
+The program is not expected to be ready for use at scale in production, but it should be clear, easy to read, and be code that you'd be comfortable putting up for code review with a peer engineer.
+You should provide a brief design document that discusses why your program looks the way it does.
+Please indicate if there are design directions that you considered and rejected, and why you rejected them.
+It should also answer the following questions:
+How would you change your program if it had to process roster files of over 100K records?
+How would you change your program if it had to process roster files of over 1 million records?